UN 0277 — Cartridges, oil well

 Common Hazards of UN 0277

-- Smoke and toxic combustion products.
+- Smoke may contain irritating or toxic combustion products.

 Chemical Identity & Physical Properties